Kathy Bates: Film breakthrough and critical success (1990–2009)

+Bates gained wider recognition in 1997 when she portrayed American socialite Molly Brown in James Cameron's epic romance disaster film Titanic.
 She received her second Academy Award nomination (and first in the Best Supporting Actress category) for her work as the acid-tongued political advisor Libby Holden in Primary Colors (1998), which was adapted from the book by political journalist Joe Klein.
-The following year, she was nominated for Outstanding Guest Actress in a Comedy Series for her work in the sitcom 3rd Rock from the Sun as well as for Outstanding Directing in a Miniseries or Movie for her work on the Dashiell Hammett-Lillian Hellman biopic Dash & Lilly.
+That same year, she starred as Adam Sandler's overprotective mother in The Waterboy (1998).
+The following year, she was nominated for Outstanding Guest Actress in a Comedy Series for her work as deranged alien hunter Charlotte Everly in the sitcom 3rd Rock from the Sun as well as for Outstanding Directing in a Miniseries or Movie for her work on the Dashiell Hammett-Lillian Hellman biopic Dash & Lilly.
 In 2000, Bates received another Emmy Award nomination for her turn as Miss Hannigan in Disney's remake of Annie (1999).

 In 2002, she received her third Academy Award nomination, again in the Best Supporting Actress category, for performance as an aging free-spirited woman in About Schmidt, opposite Jack Nicholson.
 A scene in the film, which features Bates completely nude entering a hot tub, was noted by critics and received significant public attention.
 NPR called it "the scene everyone is talking about".
 Bates spoke about the scene in several interviews; speaking to Hello!, she said: "People either laugh or cheer ...
 I was at the premiere and there are a lot of women who are shouting, 'You go, girl!' ...
-I think there are a lot of women in the audience who are thrilled to see a real woman up on the screen in all her glory."Throughout the 2000s, Bates worked consistently in Hollywood cinema, often playing supporting roles in number of films, such as Rumor Has It...
+I think there are a lot of women in the audience who are thrilled to see a real woman up on the screen in all her glory."Throughout the 2000s Bates worked consistently in Hollywood cinema, often playing supporting roles, such as in Rumor Has It...
 (2005), Failure to Launch (2006), P.S.
 I Love You (2007), The Day the Earth Stood Still (2008), and The Blind Side (2009).
 In 2006, she directed and co-starred in her feature film directorial debut Have Mercy (2006) with Melanie Griffith.
-In 2008, Bates re-teamed with her Titanic co-stars, Leonardo DiCaprio and Kate Winslet, in the romantic drama film Revolutionary Road.
+In 2008, Bates played the matriarch Charlotte Cartwright in Tyler Perry's movie "The Family That Preys", and re-teamed with her Titanic co-stars, Leonardo DiCaprio and Kate Winslet, in the romantic drama film Revolutionary Road.